hacs/documentation/documentation/configuration/basic.md

 ## Clear your browser cache

-Before HACS can show up in the list you need to clear your browser cache.
+Before HACS can show up in the list you need to clear your browser cache or perform hard-refresh.

 :::warning
 You actually need to do this, don't skip it.